 The Board also identifies candidates to fill vacancies on the Board as and when the need arises.
 Renewals

 or replacement of Board members do not necessarily reflect their contributions to date, but may be

 driven by the need to re-position and align the Board with the needs of the Trustee-Manager, AGT and

-shall be up for re-nomination and re-election at every annual general meeting of the Trustee-Manager.
+up for re-nomination and re-election at every annual general meeting of the Trustee-Manager.

 There should be a formal annual assessment of the effectiveness of the Board as a whole and

 its board committees and the contribution by each director to the effectiveness of the Board.